The technical term for period pain is dysmenorrhoea.

 - arachidonic acid

-Menstrual cramps are triggered by hormones called prostaglandins, produced in the uterus.
+Menstrual cramps are triggered by prostaglandins, produced in the uterus.
 Unlike other hormones, prostaglandins are site specific and can be produced in nearly all the organs.
 Period pain is triggered specifically by uterine PGE2.
 This modulates inflammation and is involved in muscle contractions, blood vessel constriction, blood clotting, and pain.

 Shortly before a period begins, the endometrial cells that form the lining of the uterus make large amounts of PGE2.
 When these cells break down during menstruation, the prostaglandins are released.
 They constrict the blood vessels in the uterus and make its muscle layer contract, causing painful cramps.
 Some of the prostaglandins also enter the bloodstream, causing headache, nausea, vomiting, and diarrhea.